If you work with Agile teams, you’ve probably noticed that everyone seems to follow their own version of “Agile.”

 For instance, your design team might work on the user interface independently, while the backend team focuses solely on data integration.
 As the project progresses, the user interface elements don’t fit well with the data flow, leading to glitches and user experience issues.

 Now, that’s just one situation PI planning helps the ART avoid.
-Following is the comprehensive list of benefits PI brings to Scaled Agile Framework (SAFe).
+The following is a comprehensive list of benefits PI brings to the Scaled Agile Framework (SAFe).

-2. Risk mitigation: PI planning involves team members coming from diverse backgrounds, including business, technical, and operational.
-This mix of talent provides better insights, from both technical and overall business perspectives; subsequently, allowing for better contingency plans.
+- Risk mitigation: PI planning involves team members coming from diverse backgrounds, including business, technical, and operational.
+Providing better insights from both technical and business perspectives, thereby enabling more effective contingency planning.

-3. Enhanced visibility: With everyone in the ART having a clear understanding of what they need to do, and how their work may impact the overall progress of the project, ensures a streamlined execution of tasks and flexibility to adapt to dynamic changes.
+- Enhanced visibility: With everyone in the Agile Release Train (ART) having a clear understanding of what they need to do and how their work may impact the overall progress of the project, ensures a streamlined execution of tasks and flexibility to adapt to dynamic changes.

-4. Delivery predictability: As mentioned earlier, business teams rely heavily on development teams to formulate business plans and outcomes under SAFe.
+- Delivery predictability: As mentioned earlier, business teams rely heavily on development teams to formulate business plans and outcomes under SAFe.
 PI planning allows development teams and business teams to collaborate and define mutually agreeable and realistic PI objectives.
 A common method is to design the objectives under SMART criteria.
-This way, there is less confusion and a better predictability of delivery
+This way, there is less confusion and a better predictability of delivery.

-5. Improved collaboration: Collaboration is an essential part of any project’s success.
+- Improved collaboration: Collaboration is an essential part of any project’s success.
 This importance amplifies even more when you are working with diverse teams, not just individuals.
 PI planning plays an important role in bringing together cross-functional teams.
-Additionally, a coordinated effort of all stakeholders, including teams, product owners, managers, and other relevant parties, ensure better execution and fewer surprises.
+Additionally, a coordinated effort of all stakeholders, including teams, product owners, managers, and other relevant parties, ensures better execution and fewer surprises.

 Who should be involved in PI planning?